yigao7/Time-Series-Forecast/Covid_on_Nike_Adidas/README.md

 Adidas.xlsx and Nike.xlsx contain historical quarterly income statement information.
-The data was downloaded from S& P Capital IQ.
+The data was downloaded from S&P Capital IQ.

 I evaluated covid impact on Adidas and Nike gross profit.